Mahasweta-usc/NLP4GOV/README.md

 While the code is initially designed to work with example datasets, it can be easily adapted to analyze and visualize user-provided policy data.
 This versatility makes it a valuable tool for comparing and understanding policy documents across various domains, facilitating data-driven decision-making and insights.

-### Institutional Adoption (policy_explore.ipynb)
+### Institutional Evolution (policy_explore.ipynb)

-Institutional Adoption pursues **how policies diffuse and are invoked, interpreted and reinterpreted by a governed community over time** .
+Institutional Evolution pursues **how policies diffuse in how they are invoked, interpreted and reinterpreted by a governed community over time** .
 The policy_explore.ipynb notebook is designed to compare an "institutional statement" (the "needle") with a potentially large corpus of discourse, such as email communications, deliberations, interviews, user posts, dicussion threads or tweets, etc. It utilizes natural language processing techniques to score and retrieve exchanges related to the "query" institutional statement.

 - **Input Data:** This notebook requires two sets of data: